Laurel S. Peterson

 "I enjoyed reading Shadow Notes for a whole bunch of reasons, one of which is that it’s a great mystery novel.
 It’s an exciting story with some of my favorite elements: a complicated mother/daughter relationship, and a satisfyingly troubled and complex main character who returns to her home after a long time away and tries to fit back in.
 It’s such a fun read—a very satisfying mystery, and it offers the promise of another book in the series."

 -Rebecca Hussey, Of Books & Bicycles review blog

 About the Author

-Laurel S. Peterson is a Professor of English at Norwalk Community College.
+Laurel S. Peterson is a Professor of English at Norwalk Community College and served as poet laureate of Norwalk, CT from 2016 to 2019.
 Her poetry has been published in many small literary journals.
 She has two poetry chapbooks: That’s the Way the Music Sounds, from Finishing Line Press (2009) and Talking to the Mirror from The Last Automat Press (2010).
+A full length collection of poetry, Do You Expect Your Art to Answer You? was released by Futurecycle Press (2017).
 She also co-edited a collection of essays on women’s justice titled (Re)Interpretations: The Shapes of Justice in Women’s Experience (2009).
-Her mystery novel, Shadow Notes, was released by Barking Rain Press (May 2016).
-A full length collection of poetry, Do You Expect Your Art to Answer You? was released by Futurecycle Press in 2017.
-She served as poet laureate of Norwalk, CT from April 2016 – April 2019. laurelpeterson.com
+Her mystery novel, Shadow Notes, was released by Woodhall Press (May 2021).
+Learn more at laurelpeterson.com